 How to Separate

-Separation is the breakdown of a marital relationship.
-It is not the same as a divorce which is a court order formally bringing an end to a marriage.
-Separation is a factual issue rather than a legal issue.
+Separation from a spouse is not the same as divorce.
+Divorce is a court order formally bringing an end to a marriage.
+Separation is factual rather than legal.
 Separation is not something that can be registered.
-Therefore, spouses have to rely on factual evidence to prove the date of separation.
+Therefore, spouses have to rely on evidence to prove the date of separation.

 The date of separation is usually not disputed.
 Sometimes it is the date when a major event takes place marking the end of the marital relationship.
-For example, when one party is either removed from the matrimonial home by the police or when one party moves out of their own free will.
+For example, when one party moves out of the matrimonial home.

-Separation does not depend on physical separation.
-You and your spouse may be living in the matrimonial home but still be separated.
+However, separation does not always require physical separation.
+You and your spouse may be separated but still be living in the matrimonial home.
 This is called separation ‘under the one roof’.
 If you are separated under the one roof, you may be required to prove the following to show that you are separated:

 - Whether you and your spouse went on holiday together during the marriage and whether you do now.

 Before you make the decision to separate, it is important to take some necessary steps to put you in a better position in terms of property and parenting dispute that may arise out of the separation.
 Therefore, it is recommended that you speak to a family law solicitor and get valuable advice before you separate.